EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Strategic neutrality masking the issues of geopolitical non-alignment
+Strategic neutrality masking non-alignment geopolitical stakes

-Prioritization of economic interests over geopolitical analysis
+Prioritisation of economic interests over geopolitical analysis

 Deliberate distancing to preserve multiple diplomatic relationships